 After a short ride in an open-air truck through the national park, learning all about the sub-tropical jungle, we arrived at the water's edge.

-You navigate down 300 steps to the pier where you join the boat, the team were experts, and everyone was quickly kitted out with a vest and waterproof bag and seated on the boat.
+You walk down 300 steps to the pier and join the boat.
+The team were experts, and everyone was quickly kitted out with a vest and waterproof bag and seated on the ship.

-We navigated and sped through the Iguazu River and rapids to the falls, the three musketeers were first, and our captain definitely put on a show.
-We were soon up so close and personal with the falls and hearing the loud roars.
+We navigated and sped through the Iguazu River and rapids to the falls.
+The three musketeers were first, and our captain put on a show.
+We were soon close and personal with the falls and hearing the roars.
 The mist and gushing waters soon drenched us; it was quite the experience.
 Everyone had a blast and was on cloud nine.

 Although there was more, we soon sped along to the next set of falls, San Martin, where it was time for another shower, although once we started with the Aussie, Aussie, Aussie chant (with a boat full of Latin Americans, and the big game on Saturday is Argentina and Australia - remember football is the religion of this country), the captain decided to make sure we were well and truly drenched with another few showers in the falls, it was a load of fun and laughter amongst us all, and we were soon telling them Argentina is No.1;-)